elixir-or-tools/exhort/README.md

 asdf install
 ```

-Finally, export the locations of Erlang and the OR Tools:
+Finally, export the locations of Erlang and the OR Tools (may need tweaking if on M1):

 ```sh
 export ERLANG_HOME=$HOME/.asdf/installs/erlang/24.2.1
 export ORTOOLS=/usr/local
 ```
 ### Debian

 Follow the instructions